-- (i) an adequate public consultation process has been followed, if applicable; - (ii) adjacent municipalities within the prescribed distance as outlined in the Town's Antenna System Siting Protocol have been consulted; - (iii) a site selection/justification report has been prepared; - (iv) co-location on an existing antenna system or structure has been considered, and if not possible, the new antenna system is to be designed with colocation capacity; - (v) the structures have been designed to minimize visual impact and to avoid disturbance of key natural heritage features and key hydrologic features; - (vi) appropriate approvals have been obtained from the relevant public agencies; and - (vi) all other components required in the proposal submission, as outlined in the Town's Antenna System Siting Protocol, have been satisfied. - (d) Accessory Uses, Buildings and Structures
+- (iii) a site selection/justification report has been prepared; - (iv) co-location on an existing antenna system or structure has been considered, and if not possible, the new antenna system is to be designed with colocation capacity; - (iv) the structures have been designed to minimize visual impact and to avoid disturbance of significant natural features; key natural heritage features and key hydrologic features; - (v) appropriate approvals have been obtained from the relevant public agencies; and - (vi) all other components required in the proposal submission, as outlined in the Town's Antenna System Siting Protocol, have been prepared. - (d) Accessory Uses, Buildings and Structures

-Any use, building or structure which is normally incidental and subordinate to a use permitted by this Plan shall be permitted on the same lot as the permitted use, subject to the regulations of the Zoning By-law, and provided adequate water supply and waste disposal facilities are available.
+Any use, building or structure which is normally incidental and subordinate to a permitted use permitted by this Plan shall be permitted on the same lot as the permitted use, subject to the regulations of the Zoning By-law, and provided adequate water supply and waste disposal facilities are available.